-- C) Board members shall receive compensation of insurance premiums up to \$10,600 per fiscal year (July 1 to June 30).
+- C) Board members shall receive compensation of insurance premiums up to \$16,250 per fiscal year (July 1 to June 30), which reflects the annual cost of District provided insurance for a Board member.
 Insurance premiums (coverage may be applied to the Board member, their spouse or registered domestic partner, and eligible dependent children) include medical, dental, and vision and include any combination of the following. - 1.
-Board member may receive insurance coverage through the District.
-Board member shall be responsible for reimbursing the District for premiums exceeding \$10,600 per fiscal year. - 2.
+Board members may receive insurance coverage through the District.
+Board members shall be responsible for reimbursing the District for premiums exceeding \$16,250 per fiscal year. - 2.
 Reimburse Medicare premiums. - 3.
-Reimburse supplemental insurance premiums. - 4.
-Reimburse the portion of insurance premiums withheld from Board member's payroll. - 5.
+Reimburse supplemental insurance premiums.

+- 4. Reimburse the portion of insurance premiums withheld from Board member's payroll. - 5.
 Reimbursement does not apply to COBRA insurance premiums when Board member leaves office.